 To maintain security for the benefit of all residents in your block, please leave windows and skylights in the common hallways locked closed and do not let strangers into blocks of flats.
 There have been a number of burglaries on the Estate, particularly in ground floor flats.
 For this reason, some owners have chosen to install security grilles inside windows in such properties.

-The Flat Fire Emergency Plan is also available as a download (PDF, 8kb).
+The Flat Fire Emergency Plan is also available as a download (PDF, 51kb).
 This was originally produced by Health & Safety consultants in October 2008 following a risk assessment.
-It was updated in July 2017 following the Grenfell Tower fire tragedy and approved by the consultants.
+It was updated in July 2017 following the Grenfell Tower fire tragedy and was further updated in October 2018 after a Fire Brigade inspection.
 The plan advises what to do in the event of a fire and advises residents to fit a working smoke alarm and test it regularly.
 For more advice, see the fire brigade website.
-The plan is incorporated in the general notice (PDF, 81kb) displayed in each flat block.

 In January 2010, a warning (PDF scan, 24kb) was issued that a resident had reported a problem with their electrical fuse box.
 Owners are recommended to have their fuse boxes and electrical installations inspected and tested regularly by a qualified electrician.
 When the Estate was originally built, Laing Homes' electrical subcontractors carried out the electrical installations poorly.
 Laing Homes subsequently offered all properties an electrical inspection and test, then remedial work where necessary around 1991.
 Most owners accepted but 19 did not have this work carried out.
 Owners who purchased their properties subsequently are strongly advised either to check with the Managing Agent, which holds the list, that their property was inspected, tested and rectified or to have a full electrical inspection and test carried out.